 Integrated VIP/loyalty schemes – a good idea or not?

-Whether it is a good thing for there to be such clear criteria – or indeed for the schemes to be integrated like this – is debatable.
+Even without the new rules, whether it was ever a good thing for there to be such clear criteria – or indeed for the schemes to be integrated like this – is debatable.
 On the plus side, having a single scheme avoids any possibility of confusion as players know exactly what they have to do to qualify and only have one set of points or rewards to keep track of.
 On the minus side, one very important aspect of being a VIP is the personal relationship between the player and the VIP account manager and with an arrangement like this where the player would automatically drop out of the VIP tier if they spent slightly under the specified amount one month (perhaps because they were ill or on holiday) that relationship is not going to be worth as much as it would be at a site where the VIP can simply tell their account manager that they will be away and know that the manager has the discretion to take care of it.
 Another minus point is that when players know exactly what they have to do to join the VIP scheme, they also know what existing VIPs had to do to join the scheme – and the existing VIPs may prefer a bit more privacy.

 Loyalty schemes – a network overview